 Mature Cannabis sativa flower contains hundreds of different compounds and the majority of these substances are either flavonoids, terpenes, or analogs (copies) of a few central cannabinoids.
 Depending on who you ask, there are either six or eight important, chemically distinct cannabinoids, and each of these cannabinoids has unique properties.

-Starting with the widespread realization that CBD might have potent therapeutic value in the early 2000s, it took nearly 10 years for breeders to develop high-quality Cannabis sativa phenotypes that are high in CBD instead of THC.
+Starting with the widespread realization that CBD may have potent therapeutic value in the early 2000s, it took nearly 10 years for breeders to develop high-quality Cannabis sativa phenotypes that are high in CBD instead of THC.
 It’s rather remarkable, therefore, that efforts to breed hemp strains that are high in CBG, CBN, and CBC have evolved at such a rapid pace.

 These days, cannabinoid producers have either bred strains that are high in one of the six major cannabinoids or they’ve developed processes to convert more widely available cannabinoids, such as CBD or CBG, into CBN or CBC.
 As a result, products containing CBD, CBG, CBN, and CBC are now widely available, making it well worth our time to study each of these cannabinoids in detail to determine their strengths both alone and when combined.

 Like CBD, CBG is non-intoxicating, and many hemp users report that the effects of these cannabinoids feel almost identical.
 Under the hood, however, CBG interacts with your body’s systems via very different mechanisms than CBD, and based on initial research, CBG appears to offer a few unique benefits.
 CBG is another non-intoxicating cannabinoid that many people find useful for supporting inflammatory pain, mood support, and focus without the sleepy effects they may find with regular CBD products.

 Potential Pain and Inflammation Benefits